-- 1. understand the concepts of mathematical analysis - 2. solve the problems related to set theory and point set topology - 3. understand the concepts of limits and convergence of sequences and series and solve problems related these topics - 4. understand the concepts of limits and continuity of functions and solve problems related to these concepts - 5. understand the concepts of compactness, completeness and connectedness of metric spaces
+1. understand the concepts of mathematical analysis Understand 2. understand the concepts of limits and convergence of Understand and sequences and series and solve related problems Evaluate 3. understand the concepts of limits and continuity of functions Understand and solve problems related to these concepts Evaluate 4. solve the problems related to univariate differential calculus Evaluate 5. solve the problems related to multivariate differential calculus Evaluate 6. apply the techniques for finding the optimum of functions Evaluate

-Countability, supremum and infimum of sets of real numbers, Archimedean property, denseness property of rational numbers, metric spaces, limit points and interior points of a set, open sets, closed sets, their properties etc. (These concepts will be introduced through metric spaces and \mathbb{R}^n will be considered as a special case),
+Countability, supremum and infimum of sets of real numbers, denseness property of rational numbers, limit points and interior points of a set, open sets, closed sets, their properties, Compactness

-Compactness, Bolzano-Weirstrass theorem, Heine-Borel theorem, sequences of real numbers, Cauchy sequence, limit superior, limit inferior, limit and convergence of a sequence of real numbers, Cauchy criterion for convergence, Completeness of R.
+Sequences of real numbers, Cauchy sequence, limit superior, limit inferior, limit and convergence of a sequence of real numbers, Cauchy criterion for convergence

 Series of real numbers, convergence of series, tests for convergence of series, absolute convergence, Cauchy product of two series and its convergence.
-Power series and radius of convergence, examples and problems on these concepts.
+Power series and radius of convergence